Interesting facts about shaving

 - During the First World War, razors were needed by soldiers due to the danger of chemical weapons.
 Gas masks worked better when worn on a clean shaved face.

 - Today, 75% of men shave once a day, almost 20,000 times in their lifetime.
 That’s up to 8 meters of hair every year.

-- The shaving takes on average three minutes.
-Not shaving at all could therefore save 145 days in a man’s life.
+- The shaving takes an average of three minutes.
+Not shaving at all could, therefore, save 145 days in a man’s life.

 - The longest beard with a length of 564cm belonged to a Norwegian named Hans N. Langseth (1846-1927).
 He is officially in the Guinness Book of Records.

 - People with pacemakers should only shave with a safety razor rather than an electric one because electric razors can cause interference and may cause the pacemaker to malfunction.

 - A Chinese phone “Rong Zun 758 Razor” (or Cool 758 Razor) owes its name to actually being part electric razor.

 - In many organizations in the country of Japan, it is in the company policy that no beards are allowed.
 It is so strict that it can sometimes leads to lawsuits.
 In the past, beards allowed the famous samurai to look a little more serious.
 This then became a negative symbol when the country gained political stability and became associated with violence or rebellion.

 Russian Tsar Peter the Great introduced a tax on beards in 1704.
 By his order on August 9th, 1699, he strictly forbade carrying a beard, accepting only the beards of priests.
 The beard was not only functional for the Russians; protecting the face from frostbite during cold, long winters, but by the religious standards, shaving one’s beard was considered a sin.
 The idea of replenishing the state budget by taxing beards came to the Tsar on his first trip to Europe.
 Back in Russia, the king shaved his beard and imposes a tax for those who wanted to keep their beards.